-The median annual wage for secretaries and administrative assistants was $36,500 in May 2015.
+The median annual wage for secretaries and administrative assistants is $37,230.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $22,390, and the highest 10 percent earned more than $60,640.
+The lowest 10 percent earned less than $22,930, and the highest 10 percent earned more than $62,230.

-Median annual wages for secretaries and administrative assistants in May 2015 were as follows:
+Median annual wages for secretaries and administrative assistants are as follows:

 Most secretaries and administrative assistants work full time.

-Employment of medical secretaries is projected to grow 21 percent from 2014 to 2024, much faster than the average for all occupations.
+Employment of medical secretaries is projected to grow 22 percent over the next ten years, much faster than the average for all occupations.
 Employment of medical secretaries will depend on growth of the healthcare industry.
-The number of individuals who have access to health insurance is expected to continue to increase because of federal health insurance reform.
-In addition, aging baby boomers will demand more medical services as they become eligible for Social Security and Medicare.
+Aging baby boomers, for example, will require more medical services as they become eligible for Social Security and Medicare.
 As a result of these effects, medical secretaries will be needed to handle administrative tasks related to billing and insurance processing.

-Employment of executive secretaries and administrative assistants is projected to decline 6 percent from 2014 to 2024.
+Employment of executive secretaries and administrative assistants is projected to decline 17 percent over the next ten years.
 This is largely because many executive secretaries and executive administrative assistants can support more than one manager in an organization.
 In addition, many managers now perform work that was previously done by their executive secretaries.
 For example, they often type their own correspondence or schedule their own travel and meetings.

-Employment of legal secretaries, the smallest occupation in this profile, is projected to decline 4 percent from 2014 to 2024.
-In legal firms, paralegals and legal assistants use technology that enable them to perform work previously done by legal secretaries, such as preparing and filing documents.
+Employment of legal secretaries, the smallest occupation in this profile, is projected to decline 19 percent over the next ten years.
+In legal firms, paralegals and legal assistants use technology that enables them to perform work previously done by legal secretaries, such as preparing and filing documents.